 2. Differential Object Marking in Spanish

-Spanish is one of approximately 300 known languages that features DOM, through which some objects receive overt case marking based upon semantic characteristics (Bossong 1991).
+Spanish is one of approximately 300 known languages that feature DOM, through which some objects receive overt case marking based on semantic characteristics (Bossong 1991).
 In Spanish, DOM involves the use of the dative marker a to mark some direct objects, particularly those that are animate and specific (Torrego 1998; Zagona 2002).2 Dative objects are also marked categorically with a regardless of animacy or specificity.
 Since multiple studies have found variation in the use of DOM in monolingual varieties (Callen and Miller 2021; Reina et al. 2021; Requena 2022), and it is optional in certain contexts such as with animals and in some relative clauses (see Sagarra et al. 2019), the present study evaluates HSs’ knowledge of this grammatical structure with proper nouns referring to a specific person (e.g., Juanito).
-These instances of DOM are maximally animate and specific and do not show variability in monolingual populations, and it is precisely this context that Aissen (2003) claims is the most prototypical occurrence of DOM cross-linguistically along a scale of animacy.
+These instances of DOM are maximally animate and specific and do not show variability in monolingual populations, and it is precisely this context that Aissen (2003) claims is the most prototypical occurrence of DOM crosslinguistically along a scale of animacy.

-Torrego (1998) claims that DOM is a morphological realization of inherent case in Spanish, in which animate and specific direct objects move overtly from within the VP to spec,vP to check an interpretable D-feature.
+Torrego (1998) claims that DOM is a morphological realization of inherent case in Spanish in which animate and specific direct objects move overtly from within the VP to spec,vP to check an interpretable D-feature.
 While English and Spanish have structural case, only Spanish has an inherent case system that is realized through DOM.
 DOM has important implications for meaning, as shown in the contrast between sentences (1) and (2).
-Specifically, sentence (1) has non-canonical VS word order, where the subject of the verb ver (‘to see’) is Juana, while in (2), there is a null subject of the same verb whose object is Juana, as indicated by the dative marker a.
+Specifically, sentence (1) has a non-canonical VS word order, where the subject of the verb ver (‘to see’) is Juana, while in (2), there is a null subject of the same verb whose object is Juana, as indicated by the dative marker a.
 In such cases, DOM disambiguates between the subject and direct object of the verb when both are animate.
 This facilitates the freer word order that Spanish exhibits when compared to English, the dominant language of most Spanish HSs in the United States.